Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 Potential Problems Between Zubiri and Pamplona

-The stage today is not without a few hiccups and there are a lot of ups and downs.
+Today’s stage is not without a few hiccups and there are still plenty of ups and downs.

 • There are certainly less opportunities for coffee stops and bathroom breaks, than yesterday.